 Maintaining friendships with ME sufferers, even though they may feel too unwell to go out, was one way people can show their acceptance and give support, he says.

 President of ANZMES Heather Wilson says the results of the survey confirm anecdotal evidence about the experiences of people with ME/CFS.

 She says the "good news" is that international biological research is making significant discoveries about abnormalities in the neurological, immune and energy-producing systems of people with ME.

 "However, until these have been translated into treatments that improve the quality of life of people with ME/CFS it is important that all those involved, including friends and family, the health system, and societal support systems, understand the true impact of this serious, devastating condition and provide the support that they can."

-Explore further: Researchers hope to provide chronic fatigue syndrome answers
+Explore further: Toward a clearer diagnosis of chronic fatigue syndrome